qiskit-community/qiskit-dynamics/README.md

 **Qiskit** is an open-source framework for working with noisy quantum computers at the level of pulses, circuits, and algorithms.

-Qiskit ODE is a repository that provides ODE solver tools in Qiskit.
+Qiskit Dynamics is a repository that provides ODE solver tools in Qiskit.

 ## Contribution Guidelines

-If you'd like to contribute to Qiskit Terra, please take a look at our [contribution guidelines](CONTRIBUTING.md).
+If you'd like to contribute to Qiskit Dynamics, please take a look at our [contribution guidelines](CONTRIBUTING.md).
 This project adheres to Qiskit's [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.